dennist26/cahn-hilliard-tumour-fenics/README.md

 # Programs:

-i) In each directory you can run the program with the command 'python3 main_program.py'.
+i) In each directory you can run the program with the command:

+> python3 main_program.py

 ii) The file 'settings.py' contains all settings:
 Parameters for the finite element discretization (mesh size, polynom degree, quadrature degree etc.) and other settings, e.g. for saving the output (formats like .vtu, .xml, .hdf4), handling initial values from a file, etc.

 iii) The file 'class_Tumour.py' contains all model parameters and initializes the weak formulation of the system of partial differential equations.

 iv) The file 'useful_functions.py' contains all functions needed for the program.

 v) The file 'main_convergence_rate.py' (see the directory 'program_1D_convergence') can calculate the errors in some specific norms and the experimental orders of convergence (EOC),